Clark County Court Records

 | Transcript for appeal | $25.00 |

-The full Municipal Court cost schedule details additional fees for alias service, cross-complaints, and post-judgment filings.
+The full Municipal Court cost schedule lists additional fees for alias service, cross-complaints, and post-judgment filings.

 Property Records